ros-navigation/docs.nav2.org/tutorials/docs/ci_testing.rst

 1. Run Existing Tests
 ---------------------
 Nav2 specific tests can be found in each individual component under a dedicated test folder.
-One additional package, ``nav2_system_tests``, `exists <https://github.com/ros-planning/navigation2/tree/main/nav2_system_tests>`_ for testing components, sub-systems and full system tests, in addition to unit and integration tests in individual packages..
+One additional package, ``nav2_system_tests``, `exists <https://github.com/ros-planning/navigation2/tree/main/nav2_system_tests>`_ for testing components, sub-systems and full system tests, in addition to unit and integration tests in individual packages.
 This package also comes with a ``README.md`` pointing out, that unit tests for sub-functions of components should be provided within each individual component.

-To run existing tests of components or the whole system from within the ``nav2_system_tests`` package, you can use this procedure:
+To run existing tests from a certain package like ``nav2_system_tests``, you can use this procedure:

 .. code-block:: bash

   $ cd <your_nav2_workspace>
   $ colcon build --symlink-install # build nav2 workspace including the components that you are interested in
-  $ colcon test --event-handlers console_direct+ --packages-select <pkg-name> # run all the tests of this package with output
+  $ colcon test [--event-handlers console_direct+] --packages-select <pkg-name> # run all the tests of <package name> [with output]

-To run all tests of all nav2 components, you can also use ``colcon`` for convenience:
+To run all tests of the complete nav2 stack, you can also use ``colcon`` for convenience:

 .. code-block:: bash

   $ colcon test

 Now you should see a couple of tests run in your command line.
-After they have finished ``ctest`` gives an report about the tests.
+After they have finished, ``colcon``outputs with the optional flag ``--event-handlers console_direct+`` an report about the tests.
 This looks something like this:

 .. code-block:: bash